zahraaliaghazadeh/zahraaliaghazadeh.github.io/README.md

 * make the looks of it better by finding better colors and alignment of photos and texts.
 * has to improve in terms of adjusting the screen size.
 * Color pallet needs to be chosen
-* Need to add more to the projects in portfolio
+* Need to add more of my projects to the portfolio section

 ## Status